Abdullah-Riaz-Pentester/Web-Application-Testing-Guide-and-Checklist/README.md

 1.  **Start with the Guide**: Read through the detailed guide (`Beginner's_Guide_Lines.pdf`) to understand the concepts and methodologies behind each testing phase.
 2.  **Use the Checklists**: As you perform your assessment, use the provided XLSX checklists to track your progress through each of the 12 phases.
 Each item in the checklist corresponds directly to an activity in the guide.
-3.  [cite_start]**Follow the Phases**: Work through the phases sequentially, as the information gathered in early phases (like Information Gathering) is critical for the success of later phases (like Input Validation Testing)[cite: 10, 325].
+3.  **Follow the Phases**: Work through the phases sequentially, as the information gathered in early phases (like Information Gathering) is critical for the success of later phases (like Input Validation Testing).

 ---